Asteroids Exploration

 NEO Surveyor

-Near-Earth Object (NEO) Surveyor is the first space telescope specifically designed to hunt asteroids and comets that may be potential hazards to Earth.
-As it scans the solar system, NEO Surveyor's sensitive infrared detectors will let it track the most elusive near-Earth objects.
-Dark asteroids and comets don't reflect much visible light, for example, but they will glow in the infrared spectrum as they're heated by sunlight.
-The project is managed by NASA's Jet Propulsion Laboratory (JPL) in Southern California.
+Near-Earth Object (NEO) Surveyor will be NASA's first space telescope specifically designed to hunt asteroids and comets that may be potential hazards to Earth.
+Scheduled to launch in next few years, NEO Surveyor's sensitive infrared detectors will let it track the most elusive near-Earth objects.

 Explore NEO Surveyor